MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-create.md

 ## Known issues

-Any flow that you create from within the Power Automate app is also tied to the default environment.
+Any flow that you create from within the Power Automate app is located in your organization's the default environment.

 ## Related articles
 - [Manage your flows in Microsoft Teams](./power-automate-teams-app-home.md).